Skip to content

 Tirzepatide is a dual-action compound that targets both GLP-1 and GIP receptors — two distinct pathways involved in appetite regulation, blood sugar management, and metabolic function.
 Where single-pathway compounds work on one receptor, tirzepatide works on two simultaneously.

 It belongs to the same class as branded dual-agonist weight management medications.
-PepScribe's tirzepatide is compounded as an injectable formulation by licensed US 503A/503B pharmacies under a prescription from your assigned clinician.
+PepScribe's tirzepatide is compounded as an injectable formulation in the USA by licensed 503A pharmacies under a prescription from your assigned clinician — not just packaged here, actually compounded here.

 Think of it as a more targeted approach — your body has multiple systems involved in hunger signaling, and tirzepatide is designed to work with two of them at the same time.